-C. Floor Trader Pivots (FTP) - This is a well-known method used by floor traders and market makers in the trading pits.
+B. Floor Trader Pivots (FTP) - This is a well-known method used by floor traders and market makers in the trading pits.
 This system has been around for decades, and is still in use today.
 Floor Trader Pivots are used to calculate intraday Support and Resistance levels.
 The areas are calculated from the previous day's high, low, and close.
 This indicator is automated through TradeStation.
 They are the dotted lines on the minute charts.

-D. Outer Bands and Midband (Trend Bands) - These areas may act as Support or Resistance for entries, as well as areas for exits.
+C. Outer Bands and Midband (Trend Bands) - These areas may act as Support or Resistance for entries, as well as areas for exits.
 The Midband and the Fibs will change colors automatically, but only after the confirmation of the breakout.

-E. Trigger Lines - There are two sets of Trigger Lines, large and small.
+D. Trigger Lines - There are two sets of Trigger Lines, large and small.
 The Large Trigger Lines will represent the overall trend of the market.
 They provide information about the strength of the trend.
 They will also provide Support and Resistance areas that you will be able to use.
 All charts, from lowest to highest, are multiples of four.
 The Large Triggers, on a given time frame, will become the Small Triggers on the next higher time frame.
-The 4095-tick chart is the maximum tick bar chart generated by Trade Station.

-The Small Trigger Lines represent the quick expected outcome of the market and will be used as momentum indicators.
+The Small Trigger Lines represent the quick expected outcome of the market and will be used as one of our momentum indicators.
 Notice the chart will coordinate with the numbered descriptions below.

-- 1. MOMENTUM - Price bars pulling away from the Trigger Lines, while spreading apart, represents strength and momentum. - 2.
+- 1. MOMENTUM Price bars pulling away from the Trigger Lines, while spreading apart, represents strength and momentum. - 2.
 LOSS OF MOMENTUM - Price action inside the Trigger Lines, which have stopped spreading apart, show a loss of momentum.
 This is the first sign that momentum is weakening. - 3.
 LOSS OF MOMENTUM WITH THE POTENTIAL TO TURN Trigger Lines begin to show the potential to roll, cross and reverse direction when the price closes on the opposite side.

-F. One to Ones (1:1) - These areas are useful as intermediate Support or Resistance.
+E. One to Ones (1:1) - These areas are useful as intermediate Support or Resistance.
 They may be stronger on higher time frames.
 The white 1:1s are 100% alternates projected from the previous swing.
 Magenta 1:1s project a new swing when the trend changes.